 I decided to give the area one more scope before it was time to walk back to the quay and meet the tour group.
 Just behind the high grass was a group of binocular-glad walkers huddled together gazing at something on the ground.
 My heart leapt into my mouth and I hovered awkwardly where I was standing.
 Was it cheeky to go over and exploit their find?
 I hadn’t paid for their walk, after all.

 But this was the dwarf pansy, so I made a beeline and gazed between shoulders to see Will Wagstaff pointing at a tiny white speck in the grass.
 I waited as patiently as I could, hopping from one foot to the other, for the group to take their turns photographing the pansy.
 Once they’d dispersed, I lay down on the grass and noticed there were two!
-One was fully open, the other was still fairly closed but still beautiful; in fact, it was a real stroke of luck to see two different stages beside each other.
+One was fully open, the other was partially closed but still beautiful; in fact, it was a real stroke of luck to see two different stages beside each other.

 The Red Ruby cattle mooed at me as I lay there, trying countless angles and focuses.
 A man and his son approached me and asked what I was doing.
 In moments we were talking about the pansy, my uni work, and he was amazed that I’d come all this way for a flower.
 After he’d moved off another couple appeared from Heathy Hill, and once again I showed them what I was so captivated by.
 Like all the others, they responded with the courteous “oh really?” and “wow!” but I could tell they weren’t nearly as excited as I was.
 I wanted to shake them and say they were not found anywhere else in the UK, only this tiny archipelago!
 I had to share my joy with someone who’d appreciate just how special the sighting was.